zverok/the_schema_is/README.md

 Currently available settings are:

-* `TablePrefix` to help `the-schema-is` deduce table name from class name;
+* `TablePrefix` to help `the_schema_is` deduce table name from class name;
 * `Schema` to set path to schema (by default `db/schema.rb`)
-* `BaseClass` to help `the-schema-is` guess what is a model class (by default `ApplicationRecord` and `ActiveRecord::Base`).
+* `BaseClass` to help `the_schema_is` guess what is a model class (by default `ApplicationRecord` and `ActiveRecord::Base`).

-So, if you have your own customly named base class, you should do:
+So, if you have your custom-named base class, you should do:

 ```yaml
 TheSchemaIs:
   BaseClass: OurOwnBase
 ```

-Note that Rubocop allows per-folder settings out of the box, which allows TheSchemaIs even at tender version of 0.0.1, support complicated configurations with multiple databases and engines.
+Note that Rubocop allows per-folder settings out of the box, which allows TheSchemaIs even at the tender version of 0.0.1, support complicated configurations with multiple databases and engines.

 For example, consider your models are split into `app/models/users/` and `app/models/products` which are stored in the different databases, then you probably have different schemas and base classes for them.
 So, to configure it properly, you might want to do in `app/models/users/.rubocop.yml`: